StinkyLord/ps2-census-StinkyBot/README.md

 Forked from LuiZiffer/ps2-census

-This is a Private bot made for BRTD clan in PlanetSide2 Bot is still under development
+This is a Private Discord bot made for BRTD clan in PlanetSide2 Bot is still under development